6 Essential Signs that Make a Secure Relationship

 There's a good chance you know when you're in a Secure Relationship.
 You don't feel embittered, worried, or consumed.
 Instead, you feel content, satisfied, and hopeful in such relationships.

 In contrast, when you're in an Addictive or Insecurely Romantic Attachment, you feel overly dependent, obsessed, confused, and if you're avoidant, engulfed.
-And though you may feel an occasional "high," the anxious, disconnected, and unfulfilled feelings run chronic.
+And though you may feel an occasional "high," the anxious, disconnected, and unfulfilled feelings run chronically.

-For many its familiarity.
+For many it's familiarity.
 As a child, if we grow up with parents or primary caregivers where the example of a relationship was troubled or less than healthy/secure-- then, through no fault of our own, we will perceive this example as the norm, it becomes our relationship schema on how intimate connections are supposed to be (unhealthy/insecure).

-Consequently, we grow into adulthood mimicking what we learned, choosing romantic relationships and lovers that feel all too familiar- unhealthy, anxious, obsessive.
+Consequently, we grow into adulthood mimicking what we learned, choosing romantic relationships and lovers that feel all too familiar- unhealthy, anxious, and obsessive.

 Here is the thing: